MicrosoftDocs/power-platform/power-platform/well-architected/pillars.md

 > [!IMPORTANT]
 >
 > The reference architectures have been designed with the principles in mind.
 The architecture articles describe a prescriptive path by applying the design principles that provide a holistic view on the architectures.

 ## Assessment review tool

 Assess your workload using the core pillars to **identify and prioritize opportunities** to improve the posture of your workloads.

-> [!TIP]
->
-> Start your assessment with [**Azure Well-Architected Review**](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 ## Integration with Power Platform guidance

 TBD
 <!-- pillars -->
 [experience-pillar]: ./experience-optimization/index.yml
 [security-pillar]: ./security/index.yml
-[resiliency-pillar]: ./resiliency/index.yml
+[resiliency-pillar]: ./reliability/index.yml
 [scalability-pillar]: ./scalability/index.yml
 [devops-pillar]: ./devops/index.yml